-- (i) The land use of the area: The Contractor should select a site that is not in a built-up area, off the fragile eco-systems, off the protected areas, off the social gathering points like churches, schools, market etc.; and the site must not be on land that is under cultivation. - (ii) Camps will be located at least 500 m from any residential clusters or houses. - (iii) Access: The site should be easily accessed so that it negates the need to construct access roads. - (iv) The safety and security of the personnel and materials - (v) Topography: The site should be on a gentle hilly or relatively flat area.
-The site should never be in a valley which might interfere with run-off flow. - (vi) The site must be in proximity of the project area.
+- (i) The land use of the area: The Contractor should select a site that is not in a built-up area, off the fragile eco-systems, off the protected areas, off the social gathering points like churches, schools, market etc; and the site must not be on land that is under cultivation - (ii) Access: The site should be easily accessed so that it negates the need to construct access roads. - (iii) The safety and security of the personnel and materials - (iv) Topography: The site should be on a gentle hilly or relatively flat area.
+The site should never be in a valley which might interfere with run-off flow. - (v) The site must be in proximity of the project area.